Michael O'Neill

 Furniture companies may not be lifestyle brands, but they still seek a strong sense of loyalty from their customers, new and old.
 For IKEA, that goes doubly, considering the powerful, unique brand image it has developed over the years.

 Sponsored digital marketing campaigns have their uses, but organic influencer appeal may just be the way forward for increasingly sceptical millennials, not to mention the socially savvy contingent known as Gen Z. Nothing can replace a genuine social media connection.
+Leveraging social media marketing techniques across social media platforms empowers IKEA’s success in sustaining a dialogue with new audiences.

 The Takeaway: Stay Open to Outside Influencers

 If you’re confident in your brand and your product, be ready and welcoming for attention from social media influencers.
 These talented individuals, whether they know it or not, are digital marketing savants — offering a sub-platform with an already-engaged audience that can help you reach more customers in your target market.
+By maintaining openness and authenticity, your brand may organically become part of influential discussions, fueling growth marketing.

 Tactic No. 7: A Brand That Blurs the Lines of Reality